AltspaceVR/AltspaceSDK/src/components/README.md

 The world is full of web developers, so if you consider yourself one of them, and feel comfortable experimenting on your own, you should jump right in with the [A-Frame Documentation](https://aframe.io/docs/0.7.0/introduction/).
 You just need to add the `altspace` component to your `<a-scene>` tag.
 Keep in mind though that development in AltspaceVR has a few [caveats](../).

-In either case, you should join the [AltspaceVR SDK Slack channel](https://altspacevrsdk.slack.com/) ([register here](https://altspacevr-slackin.herokuapp.com/))!
+In either case, you should join the [AltspaceVR SDK Slack channel](https://developer.altvr.com/slack)!
 We love to see what you’re working on, and are always happy to answer questions.
 In addition, there are special activities available only for developers that may be better for apps.
 Just request developer status on Slack, and we’ll hook you up!

 ## Resources